sider/sider-docs/docs/tools/kotlin/ktlint.md

 You can use ktlint CLI without any configuration, but we recommend to make a configuration.

-Put `cli` key in `sider.yml` to customize the execution of ktlint CLI.
+Put the `cli` key in `sider.yml` to customize the execution of ktlint CLI.

 ```yaml
 linter: